ansible/ansible/docs/docsite/rst/plugins/terminal.rst

 Using terminal plugins
 ------------------------

-The terminal plugin to use is determined automatically from the ``ansible_network_os`` variable.
+Ansible determines which terminal plugin to use automatically from the ``ansible_network_os`` variable.
 There should be no reason to override this functionality.

 Terminal plugins operate without configuration.
 All options to control the terminal are exposed in the ``network_cli`` connection plugin.